daliwangi/markets/README.md

 and show a help page if run with "-h".

-bcalc.sh -- Simple Bash calculator taht uses bc and keeps a record of results;
+bcalc.sh -- Simple Bash calculator that uses bc and keeps a record of results;

 binance.sh -- Access Binance public API, prices, book depth, coin ticker;